 Dr. Peter Slade

-A Program Consultant to the Project on Lived Theology at the University of Virginia, Slade is co-editor and contributor to two volumes connected with the project: Mobilizing for the Common Good: The Lived Theology of John M. Perkins (University Press of Mississippi, 2013) and Lived Theology: New Perspectives on Method, Style and Pedagogy (OUP, forthcoming).
-He is a grant awardee and participant in the Virginia Seminar in Lived Theology.
+A consultant to the Project on Lived Theology at the University of Virginia, Slade is co-editor and contributor to two volumes connected with the project: Mobilizing for the Common Good: The Lived Theology of John M. Perkins (University Press of Mississippi, 2013) and Lived Theology: New Perspectives on Method, Style and Pedagogy (OUP, 2016).
+He is a participating author in the project's collaborative volume Can I Get a Witness?
+Stories of Radical Christians in the U.S., 1900-2014.
 Slade’s current research is into justice, reconciliation and the practices of congregational singing: the ways that singing shapes–and is shaped by–the lived ecclesiologies of different congregations and communities.

 Living in Ashland with his wife and two children, Slade is on staff at Ashland’s First United Methodist Church where he is a musician and worship leader.